 Getting Around The City

 Walking is the best way when exploring the city, but the city of Prague is relatively large.
 A right walking shoe is needed as you will have to do lots of walking anyway.
-The other option is the metros: passes are available from 24 to 72 hours.
-You have to know how often you take the subway, a single ticket 24 CKZ.
+The other option is the metro passes: it is available from 24 to 72 hours.
+You have to know how often you take the subway, for a single trip ticket cost 24 CZK.

-Where To Say In Prague And Which Areas
+Where To Stay In Prague And Which Areas

 The selections are massive; you can choose from 1 up to 10 districts.
 I stayed in the Old part before, and this time I prefer the new section (Praha 1).
 As we have a late-night arrival, I’m looking for a place to stay close to a metro station, and the Hotel Salvator is just a five minutes walk from Wenceslas station.
 The hotel located on a steep side I wasn’t aware of it when making the booking.
 Pulling my small hand luggage with two wheels, it hits me off.
 The room and bathroom were splendid for the price.